thedevelobear/thedevelobear.com/content/post/react-three-fibear.md

 So I decided to try out the *react-three-fiber* library, and it was... fun.
 I did enjoy the result, however the building process was a bit tiring.
 Let's dive deeper into that.

-First, you can check the project here:
+Firstly, you can check the project here:

 ➡️ https://thedevelobear.github.io/react-three-fibear/ ⬅️